jtpeller/math-book/README.md

 ## Other books

-Although not on GitHub (yet), I have many other books, including Physics, Chemistry, Astronomy, and plenty of others that will find their way here.
+Although not on GitHub (yet), I have many other books, including Physics, Chemistry, Astronomy, and plenty of others that will be done eventually.
 Math is just the first one I am beginning with.